dlt-hub/dlt/docs/website/docs/verified-sources/google_sheets.md

 ---
 title: Google Sheets
-description: dlt pipeline for Google Sheets API
+description: dlt verified source for Google Sheets API
-keywords: [google sheets api, google sheets pipeline, google sheets]
+keywords: [google sheets api, google sheets verified source, google sheets]
 ---

 # Google Sheets

-This pipeline can be used to load data from a [Google sheets](https://www.google.com/sheets/about/) workspace onto a [destination](../general-usage/glossary.md#destination) of your choice.
+This verified source can be used to load data from a [Google sheets](https://www.google.com/sheets/about/) workspace onto a [destination](../general-usage/glossary.md#destination) of your choice.

 1. `dlt` loads each sheet in the workspace as a separate table in the destination.
 2. The tables in destination have same name as individual sheets.